Comment on page

-In every instance a user might otherwise see an Ethereum address or content hash, you can instead display an ENS domain.
+In every instance a user might otherwise see an Ethereum address or content hash, you can instead display an ENS name.
 There are two primary use cases for allowing users to display ENS names in your dapp:

-Replacing Ethereum addresses with ENS domain names: When users are exploring the front-end of your dapp, wherever you would display an Ethereum address, you can instead display an ENS domain name.
+- 1.Replacing Ethereum addresses with ENS names: When users are exploring the front-end of your dapp, wherever you would display an Ethereum address, you can instead display an ENS name.

-Resolving input fields: You can allow the user to write an ENS domain name in an input field that expects an Ethereum address, rather than entering the Ethereum address.
+- 2.Resolving input fields: You can allow the user to write an ENS name in an input field that expects an Ethereum address, rather than entering the Ethereum address.

-Beyond these use cases, remember that the ENS Public Resolver allows you to link different kinds of resources, such as content stored on IPFS or Swarm, or any arbitrary data like text fields, to ENS domain names.
+Beyond these use cases, remember that the ENS Public Resolver allows you to link different kinds of resources, such as content stored on IPFS or Swarm, or any arbitrary data like text fields, to ENS names.
 This means there are other situations in which you might want to use ENS in your dapp.
 For example, if you are using complicated IPFS or Swarm hashes it is possible to convert the hashes to human readable names using ENS.
 Learn more about the different use cases in the chapter about Enabling ENS in your DApp.

 When replacing Ethereum addresses with ENS names you should consider these facts and best practices:

-Consider adding a visual checksum: it is important to indicate to the user that a name is an ENS name that relates to an Ethereum address or other hash, rather than an http link.
+- Consider adding a visual checksum: it is important to indicate to the user that a name is an ENS name that relates to an Ethereum address or other hash, rather than an http link.
 To do this, it is advisable to associate the ENS name with some form of visual checksum: identicons, Blockies or other custom algorithmic representation of the address.

-Design a truncated version of the ENS name: ENS domains can be very long; besides not being character-limited, users can create an infinite number of subdomains and subdomains of subdomains.
+- Design a truncated version of the ENS name: ENS names can be very long; besides not being character-limited, users can create an infinite number of subdomains and subdomains of subdomains.
 If you do show a truncated version of the name, you should provide a way to view the full name, such as expanding it on hover.

 If you are showing the ENS name in its entirety or a truncated version, you should:

-Always provide the user a way to display the full Ethereum address: The above example illustrates a pop-up option.
+- Always provide the user a way to display the full Ethereum address: The above example illustrates a pop-up option.
 Another option would be to use a tooltip.
 However, consider that floating / pop-ups may be more appropriate than tooltips because the former also supports the other features described here.

-Provide a view where you display both the ENS name and the Ethereum address together: If the pop-up hides the name and only shows the address it's less friendly than showing both at the same time.
+- Provide a view where you display both the ENS name and the Ethereum address together: If the pop-up hides the name and only shows the address it's less friendly than showing both at the same time.

-Allow the user to copy the full Ethereum address: Allow the user to copy the full address either through a copy button or by selecting it.
-Tooltips displaying the ENS domain name in this case should stay visible and not automatically disappear.
+- Allow the user to copy the full Ethereum address: Allow the user to copy the full address either through a copy button or by selecting it.
+Tooltips displaying the ENS name in this case should stay visible and not automatically disappear.

-Optionally give the user a way to automatically open the Ethereum address in a block explorer such as Etherscan (the external link icon in the above example).
+- Optionally give the user a way to automatically open the Ethereum address in a block explorer such as Etherscan (the external link icon in the above example).

-Optionally show the balance amount, but only to the current signed-in user.
+- Optionally show the balance amount, but only to the current signed-in user.
 User research shows that users tend to recognise their own Ethereum address through their balance, as well as the address itself.
 This is meant only for the currently "signed in" user: only show their own balance and avoid showing the balance of other users.

-In some situations you might want to display both the ENS domain name and the Ethereum address to which it resolves.
+In some situations you might want to display both the ENS name and the Ethereum address to which it resolves.
 These layouts can be useful when:

-Displaying the currently connected user: For the user badge, for example, it could be appropriate to display both the ENS name and a short version of the Ethereum address.
+- Displaying the currently connected user: For the user badge, for example, it could be appropriate to display both the ENS name and a short version of the Ethereum address.

-The user inputs an ENS name into an input field: This will be described in greater detail in the next chapter that discusses input field resolution.
+- The user inputs an ENS name into an input field: This will be described in greater detail in the next chapter that discusses input field resolution.

 Input fields where a user is supposed to insert Ethereum addresses should also accept and resolve ENS names.
 These inputs indicate that the user wants to interact with another user's Ethereum address or contract.